mvolkmann/MyUnixEnv/notes/AngularNotes.md

 * build times are way too slow
 * that Angular Package Format is needed
 * excessive use of classes; should use more plain functions
+* using `npm link` to debug local libraries is not supported

 ## Setup
 * npm install -g @angular/cli